tutosfaciles48/tron/readme.md

 --------
 To run Tron you'll need to install [NodeJS][1], [ExpressJS][2], and Socket.IO[3].
 I recommend installing [NPM][4] (Node Packet Manager) after you get NodeJS to make installation of other modules easier.

-To run the server, go into the projects top directory and run 'node app.js'.
+To run the server, go into the projects top directory and run `node app.js`.
 The game should now be available at 'localhost:8000'.

-If you want to play with others on a local network, send them to 'your-network-ip:8000'.
+If you want to play with others on a local network, send them to `your-network-ip:8000`.

 How To Play:
 ------------